The Best Legal Podcasts (2022)

 This podcast started somewhere around mid-2017 and it is brought up by the barristers at One Crown Office Row.
-The host of this podcast discusses the aspects and developments related to civil and public law.
+The host discusses the aspects and developments related to civil and public law.
 It also highlights developments in medicine law such as ‘A patient’s right to experimental medical treatment.
 It is very engaging for individuals studying law.
-In the year 2020, the podcast highlighted the different areas of law (such as rights during quarantine, privacy issues) which got affected by the pandemic.
+In the year 2020, it highlighted the different areas of law (such as rights during quarantine, privacy issues) which got affected by the pandemic.

 Lawyer 2 Lawyer

-This podcast is hosted by Massachusetts Bob Ambrogi (attorney) and J. Craig Williams (criminal defence lawyer).
+This podcast is hosted by Massachusetts Bob Ambrogi (attorney) and J. Craig Williams (criminal defense lawyer).
 Launched in 2005.
-This is a US based award-winning legal podcast and is one of the longest-running legal podcasts.
-The guests of this podcast are industry professionals who analyse and debate on hot topics and recent decisions in the area of law.
-The detailed analysis of renowned cases like the Bill Cosby sexual assault trial and the ‘Making a Murderer’ trial of Steven Avery, the legalities of Amazon’s Echo and gender discrimination in the workplace are taken are common subject discussions.
+This is a US-based award-winning legal podcast and is one of the longest-running legal podcasts.
+The guests are industry professionals who analyze and debate hot topics and recent decisions in the area of law.
+The detailed analysis of renowned cases like the Bill Cosby sexual assault trial and the ‘Making a Murderer’ trial of Steven Avery, the legalities of Amazon’s Echo, and gender discrimination in the workplace are taken are common subject discussions.

 BBC Radio 4 Best of Today

-This podcast helps in developing your commercial awareness by talking about latest news stories, insights and analysis.
-It’s previous topic included easing of covid-19 restrictions in England and an interview with Saskia Jones’ family following her death outside Fishmongers’ Hall in London.
+This podcast helps in developing your commercial awareness by talking about the latest news stories, insights, and analyses.
+Its previous topic included an easing of covid-19 restrictions in England and an interview with Saskia Jones’ family following her death outside Fishmongers’ Hall in London.

 BBC Law in Action

 This podcast is hosted by Joshua Rozenberg QC (ULaw alumnus).
-This is a Radio 4’s long-running legal magazine programme and this podcast features reports and discussion on matters relating to law.
-There are plenty of episodes related to law which include topics such as e-scooters and the law, climate change and the law, and whether Love Island contestants leave their legal rights at the door of the villa.
+This is Radio 4’s long-running legal magazine program and it features reports and discussions on matters relating to law.
+There are plenty of episodes related to the law which include topics such as e-scooters and the law, climate change and the law, and whether Love Island contestants leave their legal rights at the door of the villa.
 It is one of the interesting podcasts to listen to whether you want to make a career in law or not.

 The Legal Room UK

-The guests of this podcast are specialist lawyers and the recent topic of talk was to include a look at residential landlords and covid-19, commercial lease break notices and pitfalls for tenants and divorce law reforms.
+The guests of this podcast are specialist lawyers and the recent topic of the talk was to include a look at residential landlords and covid-19, commercial lease break notices and pitfalls for tenants, and divorce law reforms.

 Commercial Awareness with Watson’s Daily business and financial news